Top 30+ Celtic Symbols And Their Meanings

 Celtic Dragon Symbol

-For example, a dragon is an unshakable firmament, strength, and dexterity, instilling terror and awe, external confidence.
-Integrity and isolation, self-sufficiency and eternity, invincibility and immortality were presented as a dragon with a spear at its tail.
+For example, the dragon is an unshakable stronghold, has strength and agility, inspires terror and awe, and inspires outward confidence.
+Integrity and isolation, self-sufficiency and eternity, invincibility and immortality were represented in the form of a dragon with a spear in its tail.

 Griffin